QwikDev/qwik/CONTRIBUTING.md

 ## The recommended way

-This is the best approach because all required dependencies will be installed in the docker container for you and without affect your personal configuration in any way.
+This is the best approach because all required dependencies will be installed in the docker container for you and won't affect your personal configuration in any way.

 #### Prerequisites